DnD 5e - Paladin Subclass Breakdown

 - : Both situational options, and the appeal of Dimension Door is reduced because you already have Misty Step.

 - : Hold Monster makes Hold Person redundant, but it's a significant improvement.
+Unfortunately, your spell save DC is likely still behind full spellcasters.
 Scrying is very situational, and your full caster allies have had it for a very long time by this level.

-- : An extra attack presents a potentially large boost to your damage output.
+- : An extra attack presents a 50% boost to your damage output (provided that you're not using something like two-weapon fighting or Polearm Master).

 : Some of the options are outright terrible, but there are enough good options to make the spell list viable.

-- : Hellish Rebuke is fantastic for a Defender who spends a lot of time drawing fire.
-Inflict Wounds will almost never see use because your weapon plus Divine Smite with the same spell slot will do more damage.
+- : Hellish Rebuke is fantastic for a Defender who spends a lot of time drawing fire, and deals more damage as Divine Smite for the same spell slot (provided that the target fails the save, compare 2d8 from Divine Smite to 2d10 for Hellish Rebuke).
+Inflict Wounds will almost never see use because your weapon plus Divine Smite with the same spell slot will do as much or more damage (compare 1d8+3+2d8 to 3d10).

 - : Crown of Madness is difficult to use because it consumes your Action and only does anything if your target is adjacent to something which you want the target to attack at the beginning of their turn, and Darkness isn't very helpful since you can't see inside the area.